xknat/SkinsRestorerDOC/docs/config.md

 3. only make skinchange available for donators

+### how to apply custom skin

+we get a lot of questions about how to apply a custom skin.

+i wont go in a lot of detail's because its all up to you

+1. make sure the file and cape(optional) are online with a .png link

+2. decode a skin to use the template (for example: [notch](https://sessionserver.mojang.com/session/minecraft/profile/069a79f444e94726a5befca90e38aaf5))

+3. replace it with your skindata and make sure all info matches

+4. encode it again with base64 and apply it to the matching .skin file

+5. make sure you set the 3th line on 2524608000 (wich is year 2050) wich will avoid getting the skin invalid

 ### Apply custom default skins
 **not working for bungee on version 13.1.4-BETA or below**